 - How will I be taxed?

 Please consult a licensed tax professional about how your investment will be taxed.
 In most situations, you will be taxed upon the sale of your shares.
-The issuance of bonus shares may impact the cost basis of your shares.

 - Can I cancel my investment?

 Upon the receipt of the counter-signed subscription agreement, your investment is final and cannot be cancelled.
-If you have not received a counter-signed subscription agreement, please contact the Company at IR@GOTV.com and we use our best efforts to cancel your subscription.
+If you have not received a counter-signed subscription agreement, please contact the Company at IR@GOTV.com and we will use our best efforts to cancel your subscription.

 - Do you have any financial projections for FullPAC?